the-events-calendar/the-events-calendar/readme.txt

 * Dutch from Erik Massop
 * Finnish by Ari-Pekka Koponen
 * French from Bastien BC
-* German from Dieter Dannecker
+* German from Oliver Heinrich
 * Greek from Maria Tsilimidou
 * Icelandic by Baldvin √ñrn Berndsen
 * Italian from Roberto Scano